oxheadalpha/teztnets/ithacanet/README.md

 You can run ithaca testnet by passing the argument `--network ithacanet` to `tezos-node run`.

+⚠️  Ithacanet will run Hangzhou for two cycles then perform an upgrade to Ithaca at block 8192.
+You must run the **Hangzhou baker and endorser** for the first few days.

 ⚠️  Tenderbake has no endorser.
 The endorser binary does not exist.
 This is normal.
 Running the baker daemon is enough.

 ⚠️  You can not sign with Ledger for now.
 You need to use a hot wallet address.

+⚠️  If you participated in the previous Tenderbake test networks (Idiazabalnet), you are presumed to be participating in Ithacanet.
+If this is not the case, please let us know in the slack channel.

 ### Advanced